Komondor Health Issues & Care Guide

 Health Overview

-The Komondor is generally a moderately healthy breed, but like all dogs, they are prone to certain health conditions.
-Being aware of these conditions and working with a veterinarian who knows the breed helps ensure your Komondor lives a long, healthy life.
+Hip dysplasia is the primary health concern; the corded coat requires specialized care but protects the skin from external parasites and injuries., but like all dogs, they are prone to certain conditions.
+Being aware of these and working with a knowledgeable veterinarian helps ensure your Komondor lives a long, healthy life.

 Common Health Conditions